Kunal926/mpv-parakeet-transcriber/README.md

 ## License

+The use of the NVIDIA Parakeet model is governed by the CC-BY-4.0 license.
-This project is licensed under the MIT License - see the `LICENSE` file for details (if one exists in your project).
+This project (the Lua and Python scripts) is licensed under the CC-BY-4.0 License.
+You can find more details in the `LICENSE` file if one is included with the project.